- Case study, WordPress development

 The same holds true as far as privacy is concerned.
 Since all the sites are connected to the central database, a hacker may get hold of sensitive user information across the network.

 As long as all the sites within the network run on the same server, some of them can grab the biggest piece of the pie.
-That is, they can use more server capabilities than the peers.
+That is, they can use more server capabilities than their peers.
 This can result in slow operation and even crashes among the sites.
 Also, certain hosting providers don’t work with multisites at all.

 We haven’t mentioned it yet: all the websites within the network share the same domain.
 The time may come when the admin of one of the sites will want to move the resource to a different domain.
 This will be an extremely difficult task since the sites are connected to the same database.
 In this case, it’s advisable to outsource WordPress development to professionals who will move your website to a new domain without losses.